 Boston Red Sox vs. Seattle Mariners

-The Boston Red Sox and the Seattle Mariners face off on Monday in game one of their series at Fenway Park.
-The Red Sox are -180 favorites over the Mariners with an over/under run total set at 9.
+The Boston Red Sox and the Seattle Mariners meet for game two of their series at Fenway Park.
+The Red Sox are -250 favorites over the Mariners with an over/under run total set at 8.5.

 The Boston Red Sox continue to show they have what it takes to lead the American League East and they showed it once more on Friday by disposing of the Mariners in game one of their series.
 Jacoby Ellsbury had two hits including a home run and he scored twice, Dustin Pedroia had three hits and scored twice, and Adrian Gonzalez and Kevin Youklis both drove in two runs as part of a 13 hit seven run offensive attack.
 On the mound John Lackey shrugged off allowing a first inning run as he allowed eight hits and a run over seven innings of work to earn his eighth win of the season and Jonathan Papelbon pitched the ninth inning to pick up his 22nd save.
 For Saturday’s game Boston starts Josh Beckett who is having his best statistical season in his probable Hall of Fame career.
 For the season Beckett has allowed 73 hits and 28 earned runs while striking out 100 in 119 innings of work.